 You’re not certain if this litigation is going to begin in a month, six months, or year; but you definitely feel the stress related to it.
 The thought is consuming and dominating your daily life.
 If you have never gone through this nightmare, I can tell you: … IT’S EXHAUSTING.

-Our Asset Protection System is financially engineered to be the best of the wealth protection strategies to protect your assets against unscrupulous lawyers, internet prying eyes about you, your family, your finances, scam artists, identity thieves, and other con-artists, and “I’m from the Government and I’m here to help you” because it addresses all potential problems that can cause even a Nevada Asset Protection Trust or other structures to be unwound.
+Our system is financially engineered to be the best methods to protect against unscrupulous lawyers, internet prying eyes about you, your family, your finances, scam artists, identity thieves, and other con-artists, and “I’m from the Government and I’m here to help you” because it addresses all potential problems that can cause a structure to be to be unwound.

-This ominous fact is because regardless of what structure that you use, whether it be a limited partnership (LP), a family limited partnership (FLP), a domestic Limited Liability Company (LLC), a domestic corporation, a domestic Sub S corporation, a domestic Nevada asset protection trust, or even an offshore trust, if the judge sees that your transfers were without fair market consideration (i.e. you never got paid a fair price for them when you gave them away), they can be clawed back by the court.
+This ominous fact is because regardless of what structure that you use, whether it be a limited partnership (LP), a family limited partnership (FLP), a domestic Limited Liability Company (LLC), a domestic corporation, a domestic Sub S corporation, or even an offshore trust, if the judge sees that your transfers were without fair market consideration (i.e. you never got paid a fair price for them when you gave them away), they can be clawed back by the court.

 Something this stressful, like a threat of a lawsuit, gets some people so overwhelmed with fear and anxiety that it causes them an inability to take action.
 They think that if they keep pushing it aside, and bury their head in the sand, that the problem is somehow going to go away on its own.

-This is exactly what happened to someone that called us recently, but it happens at least once every year.
+We receive calls when its too late to help someone at least a dozen times every year.
 Mike originally reached out to us at a time that there was a high risk of a court battle coming, but nothing was set in stone yet.
 Because he hadn’t actually been served papers indicating that he’s been sued, he thought there might be a chance that there may never be a lawsuit, so he decided to hold off taking action to avoid the cost.

-A few months later from our phone call, he found out through a series of checks that bounced that his bank accounts were frozen.
-The creditor got a preliminary judgment and brought it to his bank, freezing the accounts without even his knowledge.
+A few months later, he found out through a series of bounced checks that his bank accounts were frozen.
+The creditor got a preliminary judgment and brought it to his bank, freezing the accounts without his knowledge.